Essayist Robert Fulghum once surmised that everything he ever needed to know he

 Maybe Little League was just the beginning of my higher education, but everything else I ever needed to know I learned in the sandlot on endless summer days that simmered into night games on the grassy fields of the local diamond.
 Just like school, you’re never conscious of your own education.
 It comes back to you much later, say, as you watch your son play in his first Little League game and you can’t suppress the urge to shout, “Keep your eye on the ball!”

-Today, at 60, in the middle of a life that seemed to begin in the PeeWee leagues and miraculously continued after a last season of bush-league, semi-pro ball at the height of my young manhood, baseball is still a metaphor for some of the best things I ever learned.
+Today, at 65, toward the end of a life that seemed to begin in the PeeWee leagues and miraculously continued after a last season of bush-league, semi-pro ball at the height of my young manhood, baseball is still a metaphor for some of the best things I ever learned.

-Today is Opening Day for the big leagues and it brings baseball’s life lessons more into focus.
+Major League Baseball announced this week there won’t be an Opening Day this year.
+That’s sad news for real fans but it brings baseball’s life lessons more into focus.
 One important one: We sometimes fail.
 The most talented and consistent hitter in baseball’s history—Ted Williams—only hit the ball four out of every 10 times he tried.
 The Splendid Splinter still embodies persistence and grace to me, though statistically he succeeded less than half the time.

 And, come to think of it, persistence was a good lesson to learn way back when your father first took you out to play catch.
 Maybe he didn’t think you were listening, but you were.